mendix/widgets-resources/packages-web/progress-bar/README.md

 ## Usage
 Place the widget in the context of an object that has attributes for value and maximum value.
+If attribute `value` is not set, the `Value static` will be used to calculate the progress.

 Progress percentage is calculated as follows:

     (value / maximumValue) * 100

-If the maximum value attribute is not set, maximum value defaults to 100.
+If the maximum value attribute is not set, the maximum default value is set to `Maximum value static`.

 Depending on the specified bootstrap style (primary, success, info, warning, danger), the progress bar can appear in the associated colors.